agozo1/agozo1/README.md

 - 👋 Hi, I’m @agozo1
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript on FreeCodeCamp.org
-- 💞️ I’m looking for new developers around Semenyih, Malaysia to for study groups with
+- 💞️ I’m looking for new developers around Semenyih, Malaysia to form study groups with
 - 📫 How to reach me +601139303494

 <!---